Could investing in solar energy pay off sooner than you think?

 The federal solar tax credit is a nonrefundable tax credit.

-What this means is that, while you will not get a tax refund for more than you owe, you can carry over the unused balance of the tax credit to next year.
+What this means is that, while you will not get a tax refund for more than you owe, you can carry over the unused balance of the tax credit to the next year (up to five years).

 The answer is yes – with some caveats.